gopichandchalla16/infosys-internship-real-time-industry-insight-system/README.md

 Real-Time Industry Insight & Strategic Intelligence System

-Project Overview
+🚀 Project Overview

 This project implements a Strategic Intelligence System designed to collect, process, analyze, and visualize multi-source data streams for any specified company or market asset in real-time.

 Developed during the Infosys Springboard Internship, the system provides a comprehensive, rapid snapshot of market mood (Sentiment Analysis) and fundamental price trends, laying the groundwork for advanced financial forecasting.

-Sprint 1 Accomplishments: Data Foundation
+🎯 Sprint 1 Accomplishments: Data Foundation

 The initial phase focused on building a robust, interactive data pipeline within the Project_Sprint1.ipynb notebook.

-Features:
+Data Sources & Analysis Features

  1.Dynamic Sourcing -        Allows the user to enter any asset name (e.g., Infosys, TCS, Netflix) for analysis.
 Python input()

 2.Company Summary  -                Fetches a concise, structured summary of the asset or company.                                                    wikipedia